Your case can end in other ways.

-- A Stipulation with Request for Award is an agreement between the injured worker and insurance company as to the benefits that will be provided.
+- A Stipulation with Request for Award is an agreement between you and the insurance company as to the benefits that will be provided.
 It results in a Stipulated Award.

-- A Compromise and Release is an agreement between the injured worker and insurance company to end the case for a lump sum payment.
+- A Compromise and Release is an agreement between you and the insurance company to end the case for a lump sum payment.